How can you spot signs of an eating disorder in yourself or someone else?

 Do I have an eating disorder?

 If you’re worried about your own behaviour and thoughts about food, you may be showing symptoms of an eating disorder.
-Other people can’t see what’s going on in your mind – and as a mental illness, those thoughts are often the first way an eating disorder reveals itself.
+Other people can’t see what’s going on in your mind, but as a mental illness, those thoughts are often the first way an eating disorder reveals itself.
 Some of the signs that may be red flags for disordered eating include:

 - Feeling anxious about eating, especially in front of other people